How to conduct a brand health check?

 If you’d rather analyse the mentions one by one, take a look at the Mentions tab.

-Thanks to filters you can analyse only positive or negative records, filter them by location, number of interactions or a
+Thanks to filters you can analyse only positive or negative records, filter them by number of interactions, or a specific domain.

 2. Brand reputation